 Additional interventions such as speech and language, maths, literacy, social skills and coordination are provided for pupils with special needs.
 We are also incredibly lucky to have our own sensory room on site.

-Drapers Mills has a full time Inclusion Manager (Miss Imogen Dinsmore) who has qualifications relating to speech and language and specific learning difficulties.
-Miss Dinsmore works alongside other agencies to ensure that pupils with special educational needs are appropriately supported.
-Parents who have concerns regarding the needs of their child are welcome to make an appointment to discuss these with Miss Dinsmore.
-To make an appointment simply speak to our lovely office staff in reception and they will book you in to Miss Dinsmore’s diary.
+Drapers Mill's Inclusion Manager is Miss West.
+Miss West works alongside other agencies to ensure that pupils with special educational needs are appropriately supported.
+Parents who have concerns regarding the needs of their child are welcome to make an appointment to discuss these with Miss West.
+Appointments can be requested via the school office.

 As you know we work with the team at Action Your Potential to support mental health, well-being and unleash the learning of all of our wonderful students.